r3movd/StakeCalculator/README.md

 ### v1.0

-* POS difficulty is retrieved directly from the [Peercoin explorer](https://explorer.peercoin.net/)
 * Recast of the explanation texts
 * Translation of no-javascript text and link to how-to enable javascript guide added
 * Minor code improvements